axcheron/axcheron.github.io/_htb/01_writeup_forest.md

 Nmap done: 1 IP address (1 host up) scanned in 38.82 seconds
 ```

-**Remember:** By default, **Nmap** only target the 1000 most common ports.
-You can find the full list here: [https://github.com/nmap/nmap/blob/master/nmap-services](https://github.com/nmap/nmap/blob/master/nmap-services).
-However, they are sorted by port numbers, not by open frequency.
+**Remember:** By default, **Nmap** will scans the 1000 most common TCP ports on the targeted host(s).
+Make sure to read the [documentation](https://nmap.org/docs.html) if you need to scan more ports or change default behaviors.
 {: .notice--warning}

-As we can see, the machine seems to be a domain controller for **htb.local**, we even have the hostname, **FOREST**.
-We also have a few interesting ports including 135/TCP (*MSRPC*), 389/TCP (*LDAP*) and 445/TCP (*SMB*).
+As we can see, the machine seems to be a domain controller for **htb.local**.
+We also have a few interesting open services including **LDAP** (389/TCP) and **SMB** (445/TCP).

 Now, we need more information, like usernames.
 With usernames, we would be able to go further and executes attacks like brute force, password spraying, etc.

 ## RPCBind

-Let's take a look at the **MSRPC** (*TPC/135*) port.
-According to this [Pentesting Cheatsheet](https://www.ired.team/offensive-security-experiments/offensive-security-cheetsheets#rpc-netbios-smb), we could try to establish a **null session** using the [rpcclient](https://www.samba.org/samba/docs/current/man-html/rpcclient.1.html) tool to enumerate some users.
+According to this [Pentesting Cheatsheet](https://www.ired.team/offensive-security-experiments/offensive-security-cheetsheets#rpc-netbios-smb), we could try to establish a **null session** using the [rpcclient](https://www.samba.org/samba/docs/current/man-html/rpcclient.1.html).
+This tool provides a some intersing command to execute remote procedure calls, including a way to enumerate some users.

+**Note:** Microsoft Remote Procedure Call (MS-RPC) defines a powerful technology for creating distributed client/server programs.
+It is quite complex, but there are lots of [documentation](https://learn.microsoft.com/en-us/windows/win32/rpc/rpc-start-page) online if you want to dig a bit further.
+{: .notice--info}

 As per the name, a null session does not require any username or password to get information about the remote host.
-So, let's prepare the **rpcclient** command with no username (`-U ""`), no password (`-N`) and a command to run in order to enumerate domain users (`-c enumdomusers`).
+So, let's prepare the **rpcclient** command with no username (`-U ""`), no password (`-N`) and the command to run in order to enumerate domain users (`-c enumdomusers`).

 ```bash
 $ rpcclient -U "" -N -c enumdomusers 10.129.95.210